You-Predict/Training-the-model/README.md

 We use LSTM model to train the data

-Long Short-Term Memory (LSTM) networks are a type of recurrent neural network capable of learning order dependence in sequence prediction problems.
+Long Short-Term Memory (LSTM) networks are a type of recurrent neural network capable of learning order dependence in sequence prediction problems.And will help us to predict the expected rating for the app

  </p>